MiltonGreat/Chest-X-ray-Images/README.md

 ## Overview

-Chest X-rays are a critical tool for diagnosing respiratory conditions such as pneumonia.
-However, the manual interpretation of X-rays is time-intensive and subject to variability among radiologists.
-This project leverages deep learning techniques to classify chest X-rays into categories such as normal, bacterial pneumonia, and viral pneumonia, achieving a high accuracy of 94%.
-The resulting model provides a powerful assistive tool for radiologists, enabling faster and more consistent diagnosis.
+In clinical diagnostics, diagnostic accuracy is non-negotiable.
+We wouldn't approve a medical device without rigorous quality control, yet many AI systems are deployed with minimal oversight.
+This project demonstrates that high accuracy is just the starting point.
+By applying principles of **AI Governance and Auditing**, we build a pneumonia detection model that is not just accurate, but also **reliable, robust, and trustworthy** enough for real-world clinical settings.
+This is the blueprint for the Digital Quality Management System (QMS) for diagnostic algorithms.

-### Problem Statement
+### Problem Statement: The Diagnostic Bottleneck & The Trust Gap

-Pneumonia, a leading cause of morbidity and mortality globally, requires timely diagnosis for effective treatment.
-Detecting abnormalities in chest X-rays can be challenging due to image complexity and subtle differences among disease categories.
-This project addresses these challenges using a Convolutional Neural Network (CNN) to automate the classification of chest X-ray images.
+Pneumonia is a leading global cause of morbidity and mortality, where timely diagnosis directly impacts patient outcomes.
+Manual interpretation of chest X-rays is time-intensive, subject to inter-radiologist variability, and can lead to critical delays.

+While AI promises automation, deploying it without a governance framework introduces new risks:

+- A model that fails on certain types of X-ray machines or patient demographics.
+- "Black box" predictions that clinicians cannot verify.
+- Performance degradation over time as imaging technology or disease presentations evolve.

+This project addresses not just the classification task, but this fundamental **trust gap**.

 ### Dataset